 Vision

-UCORE Assessment is intended to help faculty, departments, and university leadership determine to what extent undergraduates are achieving WSU’s Learning Goals of Undergraduate Education, in the context of the UCORE general education curriculum.
+UCORE Assessment is intended to help faculty, departments, and university leadership determine to what extent undergraduates are achieving the learning outcomes of the UCORE general education program (and the associated WSU Undergraduate Learning Goals).

 The UCORE curriculum is overseen by the UCORE Director and UCORE Committee, supported by the Office of the Provost, and by the faculty through the Faculty Senate.
 Faculty participate on UCORE’s Subcommittee for Assessment and also assess student learning in key programs and courses.
 UCORE Assessment is a collaborative process that includes faculty, students, staff, administrators, and others.
 The Office of Assessment for Curricular Effectiveness (ACE) assists with UCORE assessment, by supporting and managing specific assessment-related initiatives, analyzing and reporting results, and maintaining assessment archives.